 But to get the most out of transparent infrastructure, everyone needs to understand the underlying policies around interest and fees, and the complexity of those policies has not diminished.
 Companies have a hard time articulating their policies to even their own employees.

 I am writing this blog series to shed light.
 I want to help our clients and their customers understand how interest and fees are calculated.
 In this series, I plan to address the technical aspects of creating payment cards.
 I’ll also accept questions from you, my readers, and do my best to answer them.
 I’ll cover a new facet of credit and lending policies every other week or so until I’ve shared everything I believe can help someone create better products faster and or until there are no more questions.

 My goal is to provide information that is useful to those extending credit and to those receiving it.
 Credit can be transformative when extended strategically and at the right moment, but too much debt can lead to bad experiences for everybody.
 I want to help people understand how the technical choices they make can increase safety for their borrowers and themselves.
-A good example of this is the choice between line-item-level policies and account-level policies, which is the topic of my first post.
+A good example of this is the choice between and account-level policies, which is the topic of .

 What is Canopy?